Skip to content

 • NAT_PUBLIC_IP_AUTO - used to set CODEX_NAT to public IP address using lookup services, like ip.codex.storage.
 Can be used for Docker/Kubernetes to set public IP in auto mode.

-• PRIV_KEY - can be used to pass ethereum private key, which will be saved and passed as a value of the CODEX_ETH_PRIVATE_KEY variable.
+• ETH_PRIVATE_KEY - can be used to pass ethereum private key, which will be saved and passed as a value of the CODEX_ETH_PRIVATE_KEY variable.
 It should be considered as unsafe option and used for testing purposes only.

 • When we set prover sub-command, entrypoint will run cirdl tool to download ceremony files, required by Codex storage node.